-Bipolar and borderline personality disorder (BPD) are two serious mental disorders.
-Although they are different, they share many similar symptoms, leading to confusions between the two and misdiagnosis.
-They are two completely different conditions, each requiring different treatments.
-Diagnosing either of these disorders is difficult and extensive, especially considering these two disorders are often accompanied by other such as anxiety or depression.
+Bipolar disorder and borderline personality disorder (BPD) are two serious mental disorders.
+Although they are distinct, they share many symptoms, leading to confusion between the two and oftentimes misdiagnosis.
+Because they are two completely different conditions, each disorder requires a different form of treatment.
+Diagnosing either of these disorders can be difficult, especially considering these two disorders are often accompanied by shared symptoms like anxiety or depression.
 Here’s what you need to know about the differences between bipolar disorder and BPD.

-Bipolar disorder is a mood disorder defined by extreme highs and low, which can rapidly shift.
-The highs are called manic episodes, and during which the individual will feel euphoria, high energy, and excitement.
-The lows, called depressive episodes, make individuals feel extreme depresssion and fatigue.
+Bipolar disorder is a mood disorder defined by extreme highs and lows, which can also rapidly shift.
+The highs are referred to as manic episodes, during which the individual feels euphoria, high energy, increased irritation and aggression.
+The lows, referred to as depressive episodes, make individuals feel extreme depression and fatigue.

 Individuals with borderline personality disorder have difficulty regulating their emotions, which leads to mood swings, impulsiveness, and unstable personal relationships.
 Individuals with BPD tend to have low self-esteem, which can manifest as self-harm and suicidal behavior.

-Looking at personal relationships can also help highlight the difference between the two.
-Bipolar symptoms typically appear out of nowhere, where with personality disorder symptoms are triggered by conflict within relationships.
+Looking at personal relationships can also help highlight the difference between the two disorders.
+Bipolar symptoms typically appear out of nowhere, whereas personality disorder symptoms are triggered by conflict within relationships.
 Essentially, BPD symptoms are triggered by periods of interpersonal stress, whereas bipolar disorder symptoms seem to have no obvious trigger and are random.

-Bipolar disorder is usually treated with a combination of three types of medication: a mood stabilizer, an antipsychotic, and antidepressants, although the later is rather controversial.
-Psychotherapy by a professional psychiatrist is often recommended to accompany the medication.
-Doctors aren’t entirely sure what causes bipolar disorder but they believe biological factor may create physical changes in the brain.
+Bipolar disorder is usually treated with a combination of three types of medication: mood stabilizers, antipsychotics, and antidepressants, although the latter is rather controversial because in some cases it can bipolar symptoms worse.
+Psychotherapy by a professional psychiatrist or mental health counselor is often recommended to accompany the medication.
+Doctors aren’t entirely sure what causes bipolar disorder but they believe biological factors may create physical changes in the brain.
 Genetics are also thought to play a role, as a family history of bipolar means an individual is at greater risk of developing it.

 Borderline personality disorder is treated differently.
-It is mainly treated with psychotherapy, specifically dialectical behavioral therapy (DBT), which was actually specifically created to treat this condition.
-Medications may be used too, but the focus is on therapy.
+It is mainly treated with psychotherapy, specifically dialectical behavioral therapy (DBT), which was specifically created to treat this condition.
+Medications may be used for certain symptoms, like depression or anxiety, but the focus is on therapy.
 Like bipolar disorder, doctors don’t have an exact cause of BPD.
 Most believe that genetic and environmental influences play a role.
 Traumatic childhood events, loss, neglect, or bullying may also contribute.

 Understanding the differences between these two similar disorders can help reduce the chances of misdiagnosis and improper treatment.
 To learn more about bipolar disorder and BPD feel free to contact us.
-If you or someone you know believes you have one of these disorders or believe there has been a misdiagnosis, you can contact us.
+If you or someone you know believes they have one of these disorders, or that there has been a misdiagnosis, you can contact us.